Kingsford-Group/lrassemblyanalysis/README.md

 The results of Scallop-LR and StringTie are located under the auto-generated `ccs_flnc_and_nfl/minimap2/` directory.
 The results of Iso-Seq Analysis are inside the auto-generated `final_collapsed_isoforms/` directory.

+Note: the scripts for Iso-Seq Analysis are for SMRT Link v5.1.0 and are not compatible with later SMRT Link versions.